A Gas Water Heater or Other Appliances May Be at Risk of a Sudden and Deadly Flashback Fire

-If a flammable substance is used too close to a gas appliance, the fumes may ignite from the pilot light
+If a flammable substance is used or stored too close to or in an enclosed area with any gas appliance, the pilot light may ignite fumes and cause a flashback fire

 Is your home's gas-fueled water heater really safe?
 In all likelihood, there's probably nothing wrong with it.
 But there is a hidden danger in all gas water heaters, or any gas-fueled appliance with a pilot light, that most people don't know about until it's too late.
 What is this hidden danger?
 These devices all have pilot lights, which can ignite certain vapors, producing sudden flashback fires.

 Gas appliances are safe if you heed certain safety precautions.
 Most flashback fires occur with gas water heaters kept in garages.
 Many of us do all sorts of different things in the garage, from storing paint and mixing solvents to pouring gasoline.
 If these items are stored or used improperly in enclosed environments, highly flammable fumes can build up and ignite once they reach the pilot light.
 Depending upon the concentration of the fumes, the flashback can be minor or very severe.

 The Consumer Product Safety Commission (CPSC) reports about 800 flashback fires yearly with an average of five deaths and 130 injuries.
 This number of fires is relatively low compared to the number of other fires that occur, but these flashbacks can be very violent and deadly if the flammable gas concentrations are high.
 These fires can be prevented with some very simple safety precautions.

 Safety Precautions for gas water heaters and other appliances

 These types of fires are easily preventable.
 Don't store or use flammable liquids near any appliance with a pilot light.
 If you have a gas appliance in the garage and you need to use flammable liquids, open the door for ventilation.